First Trimester Surgical Abortion (vacuum aspiration)

 Explanation

-*Offered to patients who are between 5 weeks minimum – 11 weeks 6 days maximum*
+*Offered to patients – 6 weeks 0 days maximum*

-Due to Florida’s 24-hour waiting period from the time of consent with the physician to the time of abortion, all patients will be required to have two appointments.
-Our Fees.
+Due to Florida’s 24-hour waiting period from the time of consent with the physician to the time of abortion, all patients will be REQUIRED to schedule TWO VISITS.

-1. Once in the exam room, the patient will be left alone with instructions to undress from the waist down and given a sheet to cover with.
+1. Once in the exam room by yourself, you will undress from the waist down and be given a sheet to cover yourself

 3. Nitrous oxide gas (laughing gas) will be offered at no additional cost.
 This can help with relaxation.